Major Trends in Modern Jewish Philosophy

 Registration Studeren à la carte and Contractonderwijs

 Extension of this seminar to 10 ects is possible.
-Please contact the course instructor.
+Please contact the course instructors.

 MA-students who are interested can attend this seminar as well.
 Their work will be assessed on a MA level.